 Trevor Nelson, 3D Illustrator

-Trevor Nelson is an Toronto-based (Illustrator/Designer) with a focus on advertising and conceptual illustrations.
-During his 17 years of design experience, Trevor has worked with such high profile clients as Starbucks, Mazda, Mercedes Benz, Purolator, Canada Post, The Hudson's Bay Company, The Government of Canada, and more.
+Trevor Nelson is a Toronto-based illustrator/designer) with a focus on advertising and conceptual illustrations.
+During his 17 years of design experience, Trevor has worked with such high profile clients as Starbucks, Mazda, Mercedes Benz, Purolator, Canada Post, The Hudson’s Bay Company, the Government of Canada, and more.

 I originally started as a Painter, studying art at York University in Toronto then went on to study Commercial Arts at the Ontario College of Art.